johncanero/ColorSequenceGame/README.md

-This is the Color Sequence Game (Improved Interface) guide by the Web Development BootCamp Course by Angela Yu (Udemy). 🧩
+This is the Color Sequence Game (Improved Interface) guide by the Web Development BootCamp Course by Angela Yu (Udemy).

+Welcome colorGameBranch!